AlbaSimas/AlbaSimas/README.md

-👋 Hi there, I'm Alba Simas
-I'm passionate about Finance and Business Intelligence, with a keen interest in leveraging data to drive insights and strategic decisions.
+👋 Hi, I’m Alba Simas!
+I’m passionate about Finance and Business Intelligence, using data to drive insights and decisions.

-👀 My Interests
+👀 ##Interests:

-Finance: Creating value through financial analysis and forecasting.
+1. **Finance**: Creating value through analysis and forecasting.

-Business Intelligence: Utilizing tools like Power BI to transform raw data into actionable information.
+2. **Business Intelligence**: Using Power BI to turn data into insights.
-Big Data: Exploring the potential of large datasets to uncover trends and opportunities.
-🌱 What I'm Currently Learning
-I'm continuously expanding my skills in:

-Big Data: Mastering tools like BigQuery for handling vast datasets.
-Business Intelligence: Enhancing my expertise in Power BI.
+3. **Big Data**: Uncovering trends in large datasets.

+🌱 ##Currently Learning:

+1. **Big Data**: Mastering BigQuery.

+2. **Business Intelligence**: Enhancing Power BI skills.

-Programming: Improving my SQL and Python abilities to perform data analysis and automation.
+3. **Programming**: Improving SQL and Python for data analysis.
-💼 Looking to Collaborate On
-I'm always excited to collaborate on projects involving:

-Data Analytics: Turning complex data into clear, actionable insights.
-Finance Projects: Applying data-driven strategies to financial models and forecasts.
-📫 How to Reach Me
-🌐 Visit my personal site
+💼 ##Collaboration Opportunities > I’m eager to work on:

+1. **Data Analytics**: Simplifying complex data.

+2. **Finance Projects**: Applying data-driven strategies.

+📫 ##Contact Me:

+> 🌐 [Personal Site]

-📧 Reach me at: alba.simas@bayer.com
+> 📧 alba.simas@bayer.com

-😄 Pronouns
+> 😄 Pronouns: She/Her
-Her/She

-⚡ Fun Fact
+⚡ Fun Fact: I’m an enthusiastic intern at 56—proving that learning is a lifelong journey!

-I'm an enthusiastic intern at 56 years old—proof that learning and growing is a lifelong journey, and I'm loving every moment of it!
+I’m an enthusiastic intern at 56—proving that learning is a lifelong journey!